riyadhctg/parking_system/README.md

 # Run test cases
 python3 -m unittest discover -v
 ```
-- Using this method, we can quickly make changes to the code and test, using `vi`.
+- Using this method, we can quickly make small changes to the code using `vi` and test.

+### Running without docker
+- The application can also be run without going the docker route given the system has Python 3.9 and Pip3 is installed.
+Dependencies can be installed with `pip3 install -r requirements.txt`.
+Then use the last two commands in the above snippet to run the application and test cases.